MusicHash/social-music-player/README.md

 ### Events

-The SDK allows subscribing via `player.on` to any of the following values are:
+The SDK allows subscribing via `player.on` to any of the following event:

   * `PLAYER_INITIALIZED`
   * `PLAY`